alexclass/guacamole/README.md

 ## Getting Started

-This project provides the following components to get you up and running with Apache Guacamole as quickly as possible.
+The following will occur as part of the deployment to Microsoft Azure:

-azuredeploy.json
+* Creation of a Ubuntu 16.04 virtual machine
-* Creates a Ubuntu 16.04 virtual machine
+* Creation of a Public IP address with your specified DNS prefix
-* Creates a public ip address with your specified dns prefix
+* Creation of a Network Security Group that allows incoming traffic on ports 22,80,443.
-* Creates a Network Security Group that allows incoming traffic on ports 22,80,443.
+  * Ports 8080/8443 are proxied via the Nginx server to Tomcat thus they are not required to be open.
-* *Ports 8080/8443 are proxied via the Nginx server to Tomcat thus they are not required to be open.
+* Installion Nginx, Tomcat, MySQL, Guacamole, and a free Let's Encrypt SSL certificate

 ## Deploy to Azure